 Another important Golang feature is how its garbage collector works.
 In Java for many years GC algorithms maximized application throughput (e.g. the number of processed user requests sent to the Internet server, the amount of processed data, etc.).
 High throughput will result in higher latencies.
 You can wait longer for garbage to be collected and remove it at one go.
 This is very effective, but can result in making the application unresponsive for a longer period of time, even for a couple of seconds in the case of large heaps.
 If the main goal of the application is to process user requests sent to an Internet server, such high latency can take a nasty toll on user experience.

 In Golang, on the other hand, the garbage collector is optimized for low latency from the outset.
 While throughput will be lower, user requests will be processed faster.
 This makes Golang an ideal solution for Internet servers.

-Of course, Go is not without its drawbacks.
-While it allows you to use high-level programming, its lack of generic types has come in for criticism.
-Golang has built-in generic types as arrays, slices and maps, but you cannot define generic types on your own, making the reusing of code difficult.
+A lack of generics was considered as one of the most prominent issues with Go.
+Golang has built-in generic types, such as arrays, slices and maps, but developers were not able to define their own generic types, making the reusing of code difficult.
 If an application contains similar code located in many places (e.g. this is a CRUD application), an unfortunate result will be multiple lines of repeated code.
-In the worst-case scenario, you could end up generating application code by yourself.
+In the worst-case scenario, you could end up generating application code yourself.
 This is not a viable long-term approach.